KatelynCurtiss/js-if-statement-starter/instructions.md

 To your **fall_months** array, add these values: 9, 10, 11 (representing September, October and November).

 In your if clause, use the membership operator **in** to check which month corresponds to which season.
-Do the same for each of your elif clauses.
+Do the same for your two elif clauses.
 You should also add an else clause to your function.
 ```javascript
 if month in winter_months:
      return seasons[0];